Skip to main content

 Notebook kernels are started when you begin a Notebook session by running your project or by restarting your kernel.
 A yellow "Starting" status will be followed by a green "Running" status to indicate the kernel has started and is running.

-Notebook kernels are stopped automatically if they time out.
+Notebook kernels are stopped automatically if no cells are run for the duration of the idle timeout period.
 You can manually stop your kernel with the 'Stop' action in the Kernel Status menu.
-A yellow "Stopping" status will be followed by a red "Stopped" status to indicate the kernel has stopped and is no longer being utilized.
+A yellow "Stopping" status will be followed by a red "Stopped" status.

 warning